marijnh/Eloquent-JavaScript/17_canvas.md

 The `quadraticCurveTo` method draws a curve to a given point.
 To determine the curvature of the line, the method is given a ((control point)) as well as a destination point.
-Imagine this control point as _attracting_ the line, giving the line its curve.
-The line won't go through the control point.
-Rather, the direction of the line at its start and end points will be such that it aligns with the line from there to the control point.
+Imagine this control point as _attracting_ the line, giving it its curve.
+The line won't go through the control point, but its direction at the start and end points will be such that a straight in that direction would point towards the control point.
 The following example illustrates this:

 ```{lang: "text/html"}
 <canvas></canvas>